zeek/package-manager/doc/source.rst

 How-To: Create a Package Source
 ===============================

-:ref:`bro-pkg <bro-pkg>`, by default, is configured to obtain packages from a single "package source", the `Bro Packages Git Repository`_, which is hosted by and loosely curated by the Bro Team.
-However, users may :ref:`configure bro-pkg
+:ref:`zkg <zkg>`, by default, is configured to obtain packages from a single "package source", the `Bro Packages Git Repository`_, which is hosted by and loosely curated by the Bro Team.
+However, users may :ref:`configure zkg
-<bro-pkg-config-file>` to use other package sources: either ones they've set up
+<zkg-config-file>` to use other package sources: either ones they've set up
 themselves for organization purposes or those hosted by other third parties.

 Package Source Setup